Agustín de Iturbide: Iturbide's role in history

-Liberal or republican ideas were and would continue to be embraced by creoles outside the Mexico City elite.
-These came out of Bourbon reforms in Europe that were based on the Enlightenment.
-Attacks on the Church by liberals in Spain and elsewhere in Europe would be repeated in Mexico during the La Reforma period.
+Liberal or republican ideas would continue to be embraced by people outside the Mexico City elite.
+These came out of Bourbon Reforms in Europe that were based on the Enlightenment.
+Attacks on the Catholic Church by liberals in Spain and elsewhere in Europe were conducted also in Mexico during the Liberal Reform period in the mid-nineteenth century.
 Ideals of the Constitution of Cadiz would find expression in the 1824 Constitution of Mexico.
 This constitution would influence political thought on both sides of the Mexican political spectrum, with even Iturbide bending to it when he created the first congress of an independent Mexico.
 After Iturbide, there was wide general consensus, even among the landed elite, that some form of representative government was needed.
 The question was how much power would be in legislative hands and how much in an executive.

-Iturbide's empire was replaced with the First Republic.
-Guadalupe Victoria was elected as the first president, but in subsequent years, Vicente Guerrero became the first in a long line of Presidents to gain the Presidency through a military revolt after losing an election.
+Iturbide's empire was replaced with the First Mexican Republic.
+General Guadalupe Victoria was elected the first president, but in subsequent years, General Vicente Guerrero became the first in a long line of Presidents to gain the Presidency through a military revolt after losing an election.
 Guerrero was betrayed and assassinated, and Santa Anna would rise to avenge him, beginning an era of Mexican history that Santa Anna dominated.
 This regime would oscillate and finally be overcome by the Plan of Ayutla.
 The new Government would struggle between anti-clerical, reformist views and conservative views during the Reform War.
 During the French Intervention the country would face Civil War amongst conservative, Catholic, Europe-adherent monarchists led by the ironically liberal Maximilian I of Mexico, and liberal, masonic, anti-clerical, reformist and United States-adherent liberals led by the American-backed Benito Juárez.
 Having prevailed, Juárez died after 15 years of forcefully remaining as president.
 Porfirio Díaz in the late 19th century would install a one-man rule which imposed upon México its first true period of relative peace, in exchange for freedom, and Díaz remaining for the next 30 years in power.
 He would be overthrown by the Mexican Revolution.